-I played around in much the same way I had done in MS Paint before then – I certainly didn’t know about the existence of layers.
+I played around with it in much the same way I had done in MS Paint before then; I certainly didn’t know about the existence of layers.

 Being so very young, I quickly got bored with how limited it all felt to me.
 Then my older brother told me about something called ‘online tutorials’ – and a whole new world opened up to me.

 It didn’t take long at all for a tutorial to first mention layers.
 My Photoshop experience would never be the same again after that.

 These days most major art software features layers, so this article certainly doesn’t apply only to Photoshop!

 Well- it’s exactly as the name implies, really.

 When you create a new document, Photoshop and most other art programs with layers give you a blank canvas.
 The document has a single layer at this point – depending on the settings you gave while creating the document, it’s either transparent, white, black, or a colour of your choice.

 If you were to start drawing now, you’d be working directly on this layer.
 Unless your layer started off transparent, you’d now be working destructively: the lines you’re making are removing all of the colour that was there before.